jmholton/UnTangle/README.md

 <P>
 <h2>Why?</h2><p>
 Everybody knows that macromolecules adopt multiple conformations.
 That is how they function.
 And yet, ensemble refinement has never been all that much better than conventional single-conformer-with-a-few-split-side-chain models when it comes to revealing correlated motions, or even just simultaneously satisfying density data and chemical restraints.
 That is, ensembles still suffer from the battle between R factors and geometry restraints.
-This is because the ensemble member chains cannot pass through each other, and get tangled.
+This is because the ensemble member chains cannot pass through each other, and get <a href=#tangle>tangled</a>.
 The tangling comes from the density, not the chemistry.
 Refinement in refmac, shelxl, phenix, simulated annealing, qFit, and every feature of coot I've tried cannot untangle them. <p>

 The good news is: knowledge of chemistry, combined with R factors, appears to be a powerful indicator of how close a model is to being untangled.
 What is really exciting is that the genuine, underlying ensemble is, by definition, not tangled.
 The true ensemble defines the density; it is not being fit to it.
 The more untangled a model gets the closer it comes to the true ensemble, with deviations from reasonable chemistry becoming easier and easier to detect.
 In the end, when all alternative hypotheses have been eliminated, the model must match the truth.<p>